emilyJLin95/jekyll_workshop/README.md

 ### Mac :rocket: :computer:

-By the time you're done with this section, your terminal should look very similar to this one (all `which` does is confirm that something is properly installed):
+By the time you're done with this section, your terminal should look very similar to this one (all `which` does is locate a program file in the user's path; if a path shows up, it's *probably* properly installed):

 ![](img/which.png)